HKU-RAICOM-TEAM/Sample-Code/README.md

-# 🐧 Linux Setup Guide for Cloning This Repository
+# 📦 Getting Started: Install Git & Clone This Repository

 This guide will help Linux users install Git and clone this repository on their environment using the terminal.